angular/angular/aio/content/guide/router.md

     <td>
       The directive for adding/removing classes from an HTML element when an associated
-            routerLink contained on or inside the element becomes active/inactive.
+            <code>routerLink</code> contained on or inside the element becomes active/inactive.
     </td>